stuburger/prosemirror-react-example/README.md

 There are 4 core modules that you should care about when you start to learn Prosemirror.
 This example repo will cover, at least at the highest of levels, the first 3.

 - `prosemirror-state` - Everything to do with state.
-Also Plugins (which are a part of state).
+Also Plugins.
 - `prosemirror-model` - Allows us to define schemas that our state must conform to.
 Also provides building blocks such as Nodes, Marks, Slices and Fragments that make up our document state.
-- `prosemirror-view` - Allows us to create EditorView instances, the rendering engine of Prosemirror.
+- `prosemirror-view` - Allows us to create EditorView instances that are like the rendering engine of Prosemirror.
 An EditorView declaratively renders whatever state is supplied to it.
 It also dispatches events that originate from user actions such as clicks and key presses.
 - `prosemirror-transform` - While **not covered** here, this is the module that underpins the functionality that allows us to create [Transactions](https://prosemirror.net/docs/ref/#state.Transaction) that update state in a way that allows changes to be recorded and replayed.
 There is a lot of fun to be had here, but there is a lot of API to become acquainted with.
 In a second we'll see how a Transaction is created and used, but we wont go much deeper than that.

 ## `prosemirror-state`